nicktohzyu/intelBot/intelbot.md

-I suggest only allowing users to be in one queue at a time
+users only allowed to be in one queue at a time
 # commands:

 ### /help